 - Add about one-third of the dry flour mixture to the butter and sugar.
 Gently mix with a large spatula until there's no dry flour visible.
 Add one-half of the wet milk mixture.
 Gently mix again until it's fully combined.
 Continue alternating between adding the dry and wet ingredients, ending with the dry ingredients.
 Give the bowl a final scrape and mix, to ensure everything is evenly combined.

 - Divide the batter equally between the two greased cake pans and smooth the top of the batter with a spatula.
 Bake for 30 to 40 minutes, until a toothpick comes out clean from the center of each cake.
-(Be sure to check each cake for doneness, as they could finish baking at different times.)

 - Transfer the cakes to a cooling rack to cool completely before assembling your layer cake with the filling.